 - Uncheck (No): LoadRunner even searches the existence of dynamic value in the response of the redirected request.

 <abc_college> <course> <student> <name>Performnace Tester</name> <rollno>001</rollno> </student> </course> <course> <student> <name>Performance Engineer</name> <rollno>002</rollno> </student> </course> </abc_college>

 web_reg_save_param_xpath( "ParamName=c_StudentName", "QueryString=/abc_college/course/student/name", "ReturnXml=No", "NotFound=warning", "SelectAll=Yes", SEARCH_FILTERS, "Scope=BODY", "IgnoreRedirections=Yes", "RelFrameID=1", "RequestUrl=http://dummypt.com/", LAST);

-How to use web_reg_save_param_xpath function in the script?
+How to use the web_reg_save_param_xpath function in the script?

 - Identify the dynamic value in the script (How?)

-- Locate the cursor before the request which has dynamic value in the response.
+- Locate the cursor before the request which has the dynamic value in the response.